Storia Americana: Writing

 Loy's fate was decided after considering many options.
 Hawley didn't view possible that Loy would be behind bars, that he would be killed by his enemies or living happily with his family.
 He said, "he has this moment where he thinks maybe this is a happy ending and that the night comes, not because of anything other than that he as an individual betrayed another individual, and as we know from the Coen Brothers universe, the things we do catch up with us."
 The writers decided that Zelmare should be the one to kill him as an act of justice for her, as well as using the oranges as a callback to a previous episode.
 The death scene of Josto and Oraetta was made to make Josto see that "in the end he realized that he was her pawn, so it seems fitting."

 The episode revealed that Satchel Cannon would grow on to become Mike Milligan, portrayed by Bokeem Woodbine in the second season, with Woodbine reprising his role in the final credits sequence.
 While FX intended for the reveal to be more secret, Hawley didn't view it as such, saying, "when you have a central character named Milligan, it doesn't seem like you're really fooling anyone, and you're talking about the trading of sons.
 So [a twist] was never my goal."
 Regarding what would happen after Loy's death, Hawley theorized that the Cannons would fall under hard times without money, forcing Satchel to enter the crime business with Rabbi's knowledge and changing his last name as it felt like it wasn't safe for him.
-He explained, "this story is an attempt to explain the origins of someone as unique as him, this idea that he's Cannon’s son, but he's raised by a second father who himself was raised by Irish and Jewish and Italian parents and on some level that that's the history of America right there.
+He explained, "this story is an attempt to explain the origins of someone as unique as him, this idea that he's Cannon’s son, but he's raised by a second father who himself was raised by Irish and Jewish and Italian parents and on some level that's the history of America right there.
 It seemed like a way to this larger story, but then I think ultimately that the Mike Milligan origin story became just a component of a larger story."

 There were many versions about the inclusion of Mike Milligan in the episode.
 One of these included Milligan in the 90s, and while the scene was filmed, it was discarded as Hawley felt having new scenes after the ending wouldn't make for a satisfying ending.
 The scene used in the final cut was intended to have dialogue, which was a common trait of Milligan.
 But Hawley decided that the audience needed to process everything that happened before it, so he scrapped the plan.